aquantumreality/Inter-IIT-CloudPhysician/README.md

 (About PaddleOCR: PaddleOCR is an optical character recognition (OCR) toolkit developed by PaddlePaddle (PArallel Distributed Deep LEarning), an open-source deep learning platform.
 It provides a comprehensive set of OCR solutions, including text recognition, table recognition, form recognition, and license plate recognition.
 The toolkit is built on PaddlePaddle, a flexible, easy-to-use, and high-performance deep learning framework, making it possible to train custom models to meet specific OCR requirements.)

-We then used an algorithmic approach based on range of text values taken by the vital signs and color related information to refine our results from above.
+We then used an algorithmic approach based on range of text values taken by the vital signs and the possible colors that a vital could take to refine our results from above.
 The dominant color from each YOLO detected frame was extracted from the hsv space of the frame.
 Firstly, HSV limits for each color were defined and a mask was created for the same.
 This mask was used to quantify the area of the frame containing that particular color.
 Based on the amount of a color present, the dominant color is chosen for each frame.